tommasogalli/JSPHPer/README.md

 JSPHPer also remembers previous conversations (of the same chat) so you can chat with it as in a conversation.

-The way it is setup gives 15% weight to previous conversation 15% weight to context files and the rest from the model.
-You can customize that in the script.js.
+By default it is setup to gives 15% weight to previous conversation 15% weight to context files and the rest from the model.
+You can customize that in the script.js and you should according to your needs.

-The way the tool works with Embedding and custom query is such that it is meant to be used in english.
+JSPHPer search works with Embedding API and custom query.
+This mean that out of the box is meant to be used in english.
 You can use it in other languages but you should customize the prompt.

-For the same reason while JSPHPer (or better OpenAI GPT3.5Turbo) will answer to any question, this should be used and make sense to chat on the domain of the context files since it will always try to use the context.
+For the same reason while JSPHPer (or better OpenAI GPT3.5Turbo) will answer to any question, in today's version it make sense to chat on the domain of the context files you will provide, since it will always try to use the context even if you ask something totally unrelated.

 **Fun Fact & Disclaimer**